-Which kind of treatment planning can we propose to fulfill the previous requirements?.
-Also when the dentist face these flat smile lines because of the wear process, is important to have a preview of the case, this means to understand the “white” modification (dental) to let the new smile line appear.
+Which kind of treatment planning can we propose to fulfill the previous requirements?
+Also when a dentist faces these flat smile lines because of the wear process, it is important to have a preview of the case, in order to understand the “white” modification (dental) to let the new smile line appear.
 This can be predicted digitally with pictures or with a device as ditramax to mark with extreme precision on the model with the facial references .

-Fig 3.- The intraoral view shows wear process, most probably due to abrasion phenomena (parafunctionals habits) and erosion (soft drink consumption, Gastroesophagic reflux ).
-Some dysplasia can be noted in various dental elements, and the patient was not willing to undergo an orthodontic treatment, which would have been ideal to align element 3.1.
+The intraoral view shows wear process, most probably due to abrasion phenomena (parafunctional activity) and erosion (soft drink consumption, GERD).
+Some dysplasia can be noted in various dental elements, and the patient was not willing to undergo orthodontic treatment, which would have been ideal to align tooth 31.

-Fig 4.- Tooth 2.3 is locked in static position and also not functioning during lateral movement.
+Tooth 23 is locked in static position and also not functioning during lateral movement.
 This observation among many others, confirm the need of increasing VDO in centric position to allow the new incisal edge and canine shape to participate in the natural occlusion movements.

-Fig 6.- Then a full mock-up is performed to visualize the esthetic and functional project for the future situation (luxatemp star DMG).
+Then a full mock-up is performed to visualize the esthetic and functional project for the future situation (luxatemp star DMG).

-Fig 7.- Once the new occlusal anatomy is placed, it is crucial to check the occlusion, until simultaneous contacts are found.
+Once the new occlusal anatomy is placed, it is crucial to check the occlusion, until simultaneous contacts are found.
 Generally the fitting is perfect.
-This functional mock-up, or functional previsualized temporaries (FTP) related to APT (aesthetic pre-visualised temporaries) according to Galip Gurel will be used as a precise guide for minimally invasive posterior prep.
+This functional mock-up, or functional pre-visualized temporaries (FTP) related to APT (aesthetic pre-visualized temporaries) according to Galip Gurel – will be used as a precise guide for minimally invasive posterior prep.

-Fig 10.- The FPT (functional previsualised temporary) is used as a GPS for preparation guidance.
+The FPT (functional previsualized temporary) is used as a GPS for preparation guidance.
 Three main grooves will be performed to control the homogeneity of the occlusal reduction to remain in the 0,5 mm thickness for these occlusal veneers.

-Fig 11.- Same protocol is applied simultaneously in the anterior area
+Same protocol is applied simultaneously in the anterior area.

 – cover the cusps if they are already too thin

-– get to the edge of the vestibular cusp if needed aesthetically (lenghten the cusp for the smile line )
+– get to the edge of the vestibular cusp if needed aesthetically (lengthen the cusp for the smile line )

 – preserve the marginal ridge (1 mm on the inside) or cover the top of the ridge if worn.